Lyrabar/Lyrabar/README.md

 Copyright (c) 2009-2013 Bitcoin Developers
 Copyright (c) 2014 Vertcoin Developers
-Copyright (c) 2015 Lyrabar Developers
+Copyright (c) 2015-2016 Lyrabar Developers

 What is Lyrabar?
 ----------------

-Lyrabar is rock solid, rare cryptocoin bar using Lyra2REv2 as a proof-of-work algorithm.
+Lyrabar is rock solid, rare cryptocoin using Lyra2REv2 as a proof-of-work algorithm.

+ -
+ - Made by hobbyists, no coin factories or organisations behind
+ - A Bitcoin clone with different functionality
- - Lyra2RE(v2) as algorithm
+ - Lyra2RE(v2) as PoW hashing algorithm, CPU & GPU mining
- - 2.5 minute block targets
+ - 2.5 minute time between each block in the blockchain
- - 1971000 total LYB
+ - Coin supply is 1971000 LYB total
- - PoW subsidy: 5 coins per block
- - Block reward will half at blocks 210240, 420480, 630720 (one year between each)
+ - Block reward: 5 LYB subsidy per block and halvening, the block reward splits half at blocks 210240, 420480, 630720 (~one year between halvening).
+5 LYB from start, 2.5 LYB after 210240, 1.25 LYB after 420480, 0.625 LYB after 630720 till last Proof-of-Work block which is number 840960.
- - Last PoW block is 840960
- - Difficulty retargeting with Kimoto's Gravity Well
+ - Mining difficulty retargeting with Kimoto's Gravity Well (KGW) happens at every block.
- - Stealth addresses (experimental, use at own risk)
+ - Stealth addresses (experimental, use at own risk, means do not use yet)

 Ports for client connectivity